 - Place ribs into slow cooker and coat with 1 1/2 cups of barbecue sauce.

 - When ribs are cooked, line a baking sheet with foil and preheat broiler to high.
 Carefully place ribs on prepared baking sheet.
-Brush top with remaining barbecue sauce and broil for 3-4 minutes or until bubbling and caramelized.
+Brush top with remaining barbecue sauce and broil for 3 to 4 minutes or until bubbling and caramelized.

 - Serve immediately.

 - Yield for this recipe is 6 servings.
 I know plenty of folks that can eat a whole rack of ribs, so just plan accordingly based on what else you’re serving with it.
 Nutrition information calculated for 6 servings.